0xHrishi/python3-beginners-guide/README.md

 For installation, please check resources like YouTube or official documentation.

+## 📌 Features
+- Beginner-friendly Python scripts 📝
+- Clear explanations with comments 🔰
+- Covers basics like variables, loops, functions, and more
+- Ready-to-run examples

 ---
 This project contains a Python script that can be executed on different platforms.
 Follow the instructions below to run it.